CamoCatX/camocatx.github.io/about.md

 * Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and Development of New Features.

-* VoIP Software Solutions and the whole VoIP stack (Sales, Technical and Executive) including Software Development, Deployment, Network Infrastructure, Security, Support...
+* VoIP Software Solutions and the whole VoIP stack (also Sales, Technical and Executive fields) including Software Development, Deployment, Network Infrastructure, Security, Support...

 * Connecting Legacy Systems to Newer VoIP and Software Technologies.

 * Finding solutions for difficult or impossible IT/Software problems.
-Such as finding new solutions and bypass a closed-source proprietary legacy programming language limitations in some situations.
+Such as finding new solutions (that had never done before anywhere) for bypassing a closed-source proprietary legacy programming language limitations and finding workarounds for some programming language bugs.
+I have solved _every_ important technical problem that was handed to me during my career.
 I believe:

 > Nothing is impossible in IT and Security and the only limitation is in our own Imagination!

+* Expanded open-source IP telephony system and developed softphones with SIP,RTP protocols and connected these systems and their services to legacy software.

 <br>
 ### My Work Now
 * * *

-I am a full-time Cybersecurity Researcher now and I love every moment of it! :)
+I am a full-time Cybersecurity Researcher now and I love every moment of it!

+My work now is mostly on Network Penetration Testing and also Web Application Security.

-I love almost all Technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming.
+I love almost all Technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity! :)

 <br>
 ### Certifications and Knowledge
 * * *

-* Some certificate courses in Cybersecurity and some Programming languages.
+* Some certificate courses in Cybersecurity from a private company and some Programming language courses.

-* Multiple VoIP Certifications (ECE: Elastix Certified Engineer, ESM: Elastix Security Master, Asterisk Programming(AMI,AGI, Dial Plans Scripting, PHP...) ).
+* Multiple VoIP Certifications (ECE: Elastix Certified Engineer, ESM: Elastix Security Master, Asterisk Programming(AMI,AGI, Dial Plans Scripting, PHP, .NET Core APIs...) ).

-* I've studied Network+, CEH and I'm preparing to get [PEN-200 OSCP](https://www.offensive-security.com/pwk-oscp/) of Offensive Security.
+* I've studied Network+, CEH: Certified Ethical Hacker certifications and I'm preparing to get [PEN-200 OSCP](https://www.offensive-security.com/pwk-oscp/) of Offensive Security.
+I like [Offensive Security](https://www.offensive-security.com/) and [PortSwigger](https://portswigger.net/) companies.

 <br>
 ### Future Certifications